One angry old man against the world

 He also knew why they feared a development like ‘the singularity’, and why they would do everything in their power to dispose of him!
 They knew they could not control someone like him and that he would be much more powerful than them, reducing and displacing their power and control.
-Stopping them from doing the things they could make large sums of money from, like; wars, famines, insurrections, creating the shortages and gluts of everything from food to oil, water to weapons, that allowed them to manipulate and control the populations of every country in the world.
+Stopping them from doing the things they could make large sums of money from, like; wars, famines, insurrections, creating the shortages and gluts of everything from food to oil, water to weapons, that allowed them to manipulate stock markets, trade, and the movement of everything – including people – that helped them control the populations of every country in the world.
 Zack knew he had to decide just how he would deal with them when the time came.
 He could easily kill them, but that was not his style.
 He would much rather ‘modify’ them and use their ‘skills’ for the benefit of all.

 A much larger ‘problem’, was what to do about world population.
 It was already larger that the world’s resources could support, and growing rapidly.
 Many countries were already suffering shortages, particularly food and water.
 He considered letting them starve, but that seemed inhumane.
 He thought perhaps a virus, one that killed quickly and painlessly.
 But who should he allow to survive and who should die?
-He pondered this question for a long time.
-Many religious bigots served little or no purpose to mankind, particularly religions like the Muslims who seemed bent on destruction.
+He pondered this question for a long, long time.
+Many religious bigots served little or no purpose to mankind, particularly religions like the Muslims who seemed bent on the destruction of everyone and everything that wasn’t Muslim.
 After much thought, he decided that mankind would be far better off with no religions at all.
 He knew that some ‘intelligent’ individuals followed the more ‘benign’ religions, so he would need to ‘reprogram’ the more ‘useful’ one’s.

 The ‘system’ itself needed radical change; the carrot and stick of reward and punishment didn’t work and far too much time, effort and resources was expended on police, lawyers, courts and the whole legal system.
 The root cause of all this ‘mess’ was the monetary system, it had to go.
 Without money, there would be no greed, injustice, envy, power structure, and probably little or no crime.
 He could replace it with something like Jacque Fresco’s Venus Project; a resourced based economy that uses existing resources rather than money, where resources are shared equally and without favour.
-If he could get the population well below 1 Billion, that would be a much more stable figure.
+If he could get the population well below 1 Billion, that would be a much more stable figure and give everyone a much larger share.
 He decided he wouldn’t make the virus just yet, he needed to ‘progress’ more.

 As to animals, lots of cats and dogs wandered this neighbourhood, particularly at night when he could slip out invisibly and practice unseen.
 Dogs were easier to work with and much more trusting that cats, but some cats would come to him and allow their minds to be ‘used’.